opdavies/oliverdavies.uk/source/_posts/2010-08-20-image-caption-module.md

   - posts
 slug: review-image-caption-module
 tags:
-  - Drupal Planet
+  - drupal-planet
-  - Drupal 6
+  - drupal
-  - Modules
+  - drupal-6
-  - ImageField
+  - imagefield
-  - Image Caption
+  - image-caption
 ---
 Up until as recent as last week, whenever I added an image into one of my Blog posts, I was manually adding the caption below each image and styling it accordingly.
 That was until I installed the [Image Caption](http://drupal.org/project/image_caption) module.